Cloud-Schematics/fs2020/README.md

 ![Workspace Repo URL](docs/workspace-repo-url.png)

 2. Upon clicking the "Retrieve input variables" button, Schematics will go out to the provided Github URL and retrieve the template files, also extracting out the variables that have been defined.
 You should now see the variables populated in a table on your screen.
 Update any variables for the items in which you choose to modify by entering a new value in the "Override value" textbox.
 Most variables will already have a default value assigned.
 You will also notice a sensitive checkbox for each variable.
 You should not need to secure any of these variables, but if you choose this option, the value will be hidden from the UI later.
-- **ibmcloud_region** - Select the region in which you want to deploy the VPC into, default set to Dallas
+- **ibmcloud_region** - Select the region in which you want to deploy the VPC into, default set to us-south
 - **vpc_name** - Provide a name for your VPC, this will also be used to prefix some other resources
 - **zone1** - Enter the initial Zone to use within your region. default: us-south-1
 - **zone2** - Enter a secondary Zone to use within the region. default: us-south-2